k4ng/k-avatar/README.md

 data-box-shadow | set box-shadow container. | 0px 0px 0px 0px rgba(33,33,33,0.75)
 data-text-shadow | set text-shadow character. | 0px 0px 0px rgba(33,33,33,0.75)

+## Change log

+You can find a list of all changes for each release in the [change log](https://github.com/k4ng/k-avatar/blob/master/CHANGELOG.md).

 ## Contributing

 1. Fork it!